salrashid123/gce_metadata_server/README.md

 ```

 #### Extending the sample
-You can extend this sample for any arbitrary metadta you are interested in emulating (eg, disks, hostname, etc).
+You can extend this sample for any arbitrary metadata you are interested in emulating (eg, disks, hostname, etc).
 Simply add the routes to the webserver and handle the responses accordingly.
-It is recomended to view the request-response format directly on the metadata server to compare against.
+It is recommended to view the request-response format directly on the metadata server to compare against.

 ### TODO

 1. Directory Browsing

-Instead of explictly setting routes, use the local filesystem to return the strucure for non-dynamic content or attributes.
+Instead of explicitly setting routes, use the local filesystem to return the structure for non-dynamic content or attributes.
 In this way, the metadata server just returns the directory and files that mimics the metadata server structure.

 eg: create a directory structure similar to: